ErikDale/DSS_userinterface/README.md

 If you move the .exe file from the folder it will not work, so keep it in the folder.

-### Use Repository To Run Application
+### Use Repository To Run User Interface
 #### Install Python and Anaconda

-To run our application using our repository you need to have python: https://www.python.org/downloads/ installed on your Windows computer.
+To run our user interface using our repository you need to have python: https://www.python.org/downloads/ installed on your Windows computer.
 I would also recommend you download Anaconda: https://www.anaconda.com/products/individual to make it easier to run the appliction.

 #### Clone Repository